JackStelling/BiasMitigation/LNTL/README.md

 ## 1. Introduction:

-Hello and welcome to 'Just'Drive; a project pushing towards bias mitigation and fairness in AI.
+Hello and welcome to **'Just'Drive**; a project pushing towards bias mitigation and fairness in AI.
 This repository is the PyTorch implementation of the project found here:

 ![Report](Documents/JustDrive_Report.pdf)